JPLABRADOR/Lesson-13-Project/README.md

 ```
 cd home-loan-wizard
 ```
-(The following step was already taken care of and the files are included in the Lesson 13 Project automation) Install necessary dependencies with the command:
+(The following step was already taken care of and the files are included in the "Lesson 13 Project" automation) Install necessary dependencies with the command:
 ```
 npm i